th-blitz/Self-Driving-car/README.md

 SELF DRIVING CAR PROJECT IN GTA V.

 1. run recorddata.py and record the game data with leystrokes.
-2. run RUN.py to clean, balance/process and train the model.
+2. run RUN.py to clean, balance/process the data and train the model.
 3. run predictmodel.py to test the trained models.

 ALL THE INSTRUCTIONS CAN BE FOUND IN THE ABOVE FILES.